Least-Cost Transportation Planning

 Description

-Least-Cost Planning (or Integrated Planning) is an approach to resource planning that:
+Least-Cost Planning (or Integrated Planning) is a planning framework that:

 Least Cost Planning reflects best practices in transport Evaluation and Planning.
 Current planning practices tend to overinvest in road and parking capacity and undervalue TDM strategies (Market Principles).
 When all impacts are considered, TDM is often the most cost effective solution to transportation problems (Why TDM?).
 Least-Cost Planning first developed in the field of energy planning, when decision-makers realized that it can be cheaper to invest in conservation than to build additional electrical generation and distribution capacity.
 The same approach is now being applied to transportation planning.